JuliaLang/julia/stdlib/Logging/docs/src/index.md

 Each event generates several pieces of data, some provided by the user and some automatically extracted.
 Let's examine the user-defined data first:

-* The *log level* is a broad category for the message which is used for early filtering.
+* The *log level* is a broad category for the message that is used for early filtering.
 There are several standard levels of type [`LogLevel`](@ref);
-  user defined levels are also possible.
+  user-defined levels are also possible.
-  - Use `Debug` for verbose information which could be useful when debugging an application or module.
+  - Use `Debug` for verbose information that could be useful when debugging an application or module.
 These events are disabled by default.
   - Use `Info` to inform the user about the normal operation of the program.
   - Use `Warn` when a potential problem is detected.